Fix a custom domain

 What to check:

-- Wait and clear cache — DNS changes can take time, and your browser may be caching the old site.
+3. Wait and clear the cache.
+DNS can take time.
+Your browser may still show the old site.

 "www works but root domain doesn't" (or vice versa)